 About MeI am a physician and behavioral scientist.
 My research and writing explore the quirks in human nature that influence our lives -- the mixture of rational and irrational forces that affect our health, our happiness, and the way our society functions. (more...)

 - Have a question or just want to get in touch?
 Email me at firstname.lastname@example.org

 My Latest Book

-TagsAbraham Lincoln behavioral economics bioethics books I've been reading breast cancer cancer cancer screening confirmation bias consumer psychology disability doctor-patient communication end of life ethics favorite quotes financial toxicity free markets government regulation healthcare costs healthcare quality health insurance health policy individual mandate irrationality malpractice Medicaid medical decision making Medicare nudges Obamacare obesity partisanship pharmaceutical companies political psychology politics price transparency primary care prostate cancer public health public policy shared decision making sports Teddy Roosevelt Thomas Jefferson tobacco use US history
+TagsAbraham Lincoln behavioral economics bioethics books I've been reading breast cancer cancer cancer screening confirmation bias consumer psychology disability doctor-patient communication end of life favorite quote favorite quotes financial toxicity free markets government regulation happiness healthcare costs healthcare quality health insurance health policy heart disease individual mandate malpractice Medicaid medical decision making Medicare mental illness nudges Obamacare obesity partisanship pharmaceutical companies political psychology politics price transparency primary care prostate cancer public health public policy shared decision making sports Thomas Jefferson US history

 Search This Blog